-1. Press the MENU key.

-- 2. Use the Up/Down arrows to highlight COMMON ALARM ENABLE, then press $\it Enter.$ - 3.
+- 1. Press the MENU key. - 2.
+Use the Up/Down arrows to highlight COMMON ALARM ENABLE, then press Enter. - 3.
 Use the Up/Down arrows to highlight an alarm option, then press Enter. - 4.
 Use the Up/Down arrows to select YES/NO, then press Enter to store the value. - 5.
 Repeat steps 3 and 4 for each common alarm to activate.

-9.2.14 Configuring Custom Alarms
+9.2.15 Configuring Custom Alarms

-You can select custom alarm messages from a list of standard messages or you can create up to three custom text messages for selection.
+You can select custom alarm messages from a list of standard messages or you can create up to two custom-text messages for selection.
 The following are the messages available for custom alarms:

+- Filter Clog

+- Humidifier Problem

 - Water Flow Loss

-- Standby Unit On

-- Standby GC Pump On

 - Loss of Air Flow

 - Smoke Detected

-- Custom Text #1 (See Customizing Alarm Message Text below, to create a custom message.)
+- Custom Text #1 (See Customizing Alarm Message Text below . to create a custom message.)

-- Custom Text #2 (See Customizing Alarm Message Text below, to create a custom message.)
+- Custom Text #2 (See Customizing Alarm Message Text below . to create a custom message.)

-- Custom Text #3 (See Customizing Alarm Message Text below, to create a custom message.)